Seirdy/seirdy.one/content/posts/website-best-practices.md

 Out of privacy concerns, most browsers no longer re-use cached content across sites; refer back to the [section on third-party content](#third-party-content) for more details.
 Privacy-conscious users (including all users using "private" or "incognito" sessions) will likely have their caches wiped between sessions.

 Requesting a high number of cached resources can decrease performance of the cache, causing browsers to [bypass the cache](https://simonhearne.com/2020/network-faster-than-cache/).
 The effect is especially pronounced on low-end phones and mechanical hard drives.
+Firefox calls this feature "Race Cache With Network", documented in [Bug 1358038](https://bugzilla.mozilla.org/show_bug.cgi?id=1358038).

 One way to help browsers decide which disk-cached resources to prioritize is to use immutable assets.
 Include the `immutable` directive in your `cache-control` headers, and cache-bust modified assets by changing their URLs.
 You can also keep your asset counts low by combining textual assets (e.g. CSS) and inlining small resources.